basantalsmahy3/Online-Courses-Dataset-Analysis-Excel-/README.md

 ---

 ## How to Explore
-1. Open `data/Online_Courses.xlsx` to explore raw data and Pivot Tables
+1. Open the datasets in `data/` to explore raw data and Pivot Tables.
-2. Review charts in `images/` for insights and visualizations
+2. Review the images in `images/` for visual insights and charts.
-3. Watch the dashboard demo in `videos/` if available
+3. Watch the dashboard or analysis demo in `videos/Media1.mp4`.

 ---